givemepower8/Phaser3Practices/docs/COC.md

 Wall level can go up to 9 (spike) and 10 (lava stripe on top).
 Wall rings are great to upgrade from spike to lava stripe on top as it has the max value.

-With x-bows in air & ground mode, one more air seeking mine and air defence, it adds more difficulty for dragon strategy.

-Instead, new strategy lava loonion can be used to replace the dragon loon strategy.

-Balloons level 5 to 6 upgrade has a significant boost on DpS and HP.

-Other new buildings: 2 X-bows, 1 more archer tower, wizard tower, hidden tesla, and 25 walls.
-1 more gold collector and storage, 1 more elixir collector and storage.
+Once queen and king level up to 30, queen walk is very powerful with 4 level 4 healers.
+Then based on the opponent's weakness, queen walks works great to help lavaloonion air attack, hog riders or witch ground attack.

 New troops baby dragon, witch, and lava hound are unlocked.

+For air attack, with x-bows in air & ground mode, one more air seeking mine and air defence, it adds more difficulty for dragon strategy.
+Dragons are not over powered anymore in TH9.
+Instead, new strategy lava loonion can be used to replace the dragon loon strategy as balloon level 5 to 6 upgrade has a significant boost on DpS and HP.

+Baby dragon is not the main attacker, but it's a great for funneling and cleaning up.

+Level 2 witch is valuable for many strategies.

 Haste spell, freeze spell and jump spell are unlocked.
 But freeze spell is up to level 1 so it's basically useless.

 Valkyrie and golem can be upgraded up 2 level to level 4.

-Level 2 witch is valuable for many strategies.

 Maximize the hero levels.